Coming Home (Diddy – Dirty Money song): Inspiration and composition

 "Coming Home" is a downtempo hip-hop and pop song, that opens with a "simple piano intro" and a "delicate vocal verse from Skylar Grey".
 It was written by Grey, Jay-Z, J. Cole, and Alex "da Kid" Grant, and produced by Jay-Z and Grant.
 When speaking to Kid about what he wanted, Diddy said, "I want a beat that makes me feel like a white man in a basement in Atlanta".
 Diddy later called "Coming Home" a gift from Jay-Z and Kid.
 On Genius, Grey wrote: "This is actually crazy.
 I wrote "Coming Home" for T.I. originally because he was getting out of prison, so it was originally written about that.
 But Puff wanted [the song] when he heard it and the song I had originally written for Puff, which is called "Castle Walls," ended up on T.I.'s album.
 So they swapped songs.
 The meaning of "Coming Home" changed and that's the beauty of music: it's open to interpretation."
 A demo of the song leaked in April 2010, performed by J. Cole and Skylar Grey.
-The only remnants of the demo in the final song is the intro.
+The only remnants of the demo in the final version of the song is the intro.

 According to the sheet music published at Musicnotes.com, by EMI Music Publishing, the song was performed in the key of D major with a time signature of common time and a tempo of 69 beats per minute.
 It follows the basic chord progression of G–D–Bm–F♯m.
 Jayson Rodriguez of MTV noted that the concept and theme of the song were similar to events in Diddy's life, "referencing mistakes he has made in the past and that he wants to put behind him."
 Rodriguez also noted the song's tribute to the Notorious B.I.G., in the line "I miss you, B.I.G."
 The chorus features vocals from the group's female members, Kalenna Harper and Dawn Richard, as well as background vocals from fellow Bad Boy Records recording artist Cassie.
 The trio use a vocal range of A3–A4.
 Grey also sings some of the vocals during the song's opening chorus.